 Fees Brighton Jones charges for its services

 For wealth management services, Brighton Jones charges clients based on a percentage of AUM.
 The rate typically ranges from 0.35% to 1.25% of total AUM, depending on factors such as the level of AUM, the complexity and level of services provided, anticipated future earnings and assets and the account representative assigned to the account.
-The firm requires a minimum quarterly fee of $2,500, although it might waive or reduce that minimum at its discretion.
+The firm requires a minimum quarterly fee ranging from $2,500 to $3,500, although it might waive or reduce that minimum at its discretion.

 The asset-based rate listed above includes financial planning and consulting services if requested by the client, although the firm might charge extra if the client requires extraordinary service.
-Clients who want stand-alone financial planning or consulting work will pay negotiated fees, which typically range from $2,000 to $15,000 on a fixed-fee basis or $150-$300 per hour.
+Clients who want standalone financial planning or consulting work will pay negotiated fees, which typically range from $2,000 to $15,000 on a fixed-fee basis or $150 to $300 per hour.

 Brighton Jones’ disciplinary disclosures